kden/kden.github.io/README.md

 [View the Sunlight Sensor Project](sunlight-sensor/README.md)

-An end-to-end project data streaming project including:
+An end-to-end data streaming project including:
 - ESP32 driven light sensors, using embedded software written in C with ESP-IDF,
 - Google Cloud Run Functions written in Python and Go, acting as data processing scripts and a REST API,
 - BigQuery and Firestore data storage,